jorgeacetozi/algorithms/README.md

 Traversing a BST (in-order, for example) is just a simplified case of traversing general tree, which in turn is a simplified case of traversing a graph that might contain cycles with Depth-First Search.
 In DFS and BFS algorithms for graphs, we have to set the node to visited, and as we add its neighbors with a for loop we also set them as visited to avoid cycles.
 As BST or a general tree don't contain cycles by definition, you don't have to set them as visited.

-# Self-balancing Binary Search Tree: AVL Tree (Data Structure)
+# Self-balancing Binary Search Trees: AVL and Red-Black Trees

-# Self-balancing Binary Search Tree: Red-Black Tree (Data Structure)
+They are used in the exact same way as regular BSTs, with the difference that they can provide guaranteed O(log(N)) time complexity for all operations by performing rotations on each insertion in order to keep the tree balanced.

 # Priority Queue (Abstract Data Type)